garrardkitchen/resume/content/_index.md

 *Current position:* **Head of Cloud Platform** @ [Carfinance247](http://www.carfinance247.co.uk)

-I am responsible for the creation of, and the ongoing monitoring & governance of our new Cloud Platform.
-This is a list of some of that this role entails: IaaS, PaaS, networking, security, cloud and application standards, cloud patterns, architecture, Developer eXperience (DX), CICD, failover, rollback, monitoring, dashboarding, security, governance, policy, automation, resource configuration and application performance (_writing performant and resilient applications_).

-I have been **Cloud First**, and a **Serverless advocate** for many years.
-I am passionate about Cloud computing, cloud patterns and standards, and what it has to offer both the enterprise and small business.
+At Carfinance 247, our current infrastructure and hosting platform is a constant cause of concern.
+To stabilize our amassed collection of web applications, APIs (some microservices, mostly coarse-grained RESTful services), and workers, we are undergoing a digital transformation, moving our entire catalogue of services over to the Azure Cloud.
+To my delight, I am spearheading this project.
+I am no stranger to the Cloud.
+I have been **Cloud First**, and a **Serverless advocate** for many years using both Azure and AWS.
+I am passionate about Cloud computing, cloud patterns and standards, and what the cloud has to offer both the enterprise and small business.
+This [cloud] is where I feel most comfortable.

 ---